Melecio-Leyva/100-Day-Code-Challenge-python/README.md

 Day 76 Applying authentication to blog post challenge.</br>
 Day 77 add Users to new blog website, using authentication</br>
 Day 78 learning to deploy the web app on HeroKu. using git.</br>
-Day 79 Data exploration using Pandas.
+Day 79 Data exploration using Pandas.</br>
+Day 82 learning data visualisation with matplotlib